dawitanelay/Azure-Devops-Deploy-Web-Server/README.md

 ```

 #### :red_circle: Deploy the infrastructure with Terraform template :red_circle:
-To use variables for your main.tf, you can specify your variables like below in your vars.tf file.
+To use variables for your main.tf, you can specify your variables like below in your variables.tf file.

 ```tf
 variable "prefix" {